AR gives you another tool in your belt when it comes to driving sales and enhancing brand value through mobile devices

 2. Augment touring and assistance

 Augmented reality offers the potential for businesses to add a digital component on top of their physical locations and products.
-Customers are able to scan a product or object in order to pull up an AR experience tailored either toward giving additional information about the product or some form of supplemental brand-related experience.
+Customers can scan a product or object to pull up an AR experience tailored either toward giving additional information about the product or some form of supplemental brand-related experience.

 Starbucks has turned to augmented reality to digitize the experience of touring one of their coffee shops.
-Users are able to scan objects within the shop to access a virtual tour, conveying additional information to supplement the physical site.
+Users can scan objects within the shop to access a virtual tour, conveying additional information to supplement the physical site.

 Within the auto industry, Hyundai and Mercedes have both been adopting AR applications.
 Hyundai was the first to create an augmented manual for drivers and Mercedes has taken this concept a step further.
-Mercedes owners are able to access a feature called 'Ask Mercedes', which pairs an AI assistant with an augmented reality interface to answer a host of potential questions.
+Mercedes owners can access a feature called 'Ask Mercedes', which pairs an AI assistant with an augmented reality interface to answer a host of potential questions.

 3. Augment branding materials

 Augmented reality can take branding materials like business cards and brochures to the next level by adding a virtual component.
-Users are able to scan printed materials with their mobile devices to access a range of features giving them more information and ways to get in contact with the brand.
+Users can scan printed materials with their mobile devices to access a range of features giving them more information and ways to get in contact with the brand.

 Augmented reality can also be used as part of an indirect sales and marketing strategy.
 While the previous AR applications focused on direct tactics for facilitating sales, AR can also be used to enhance the status of the brand itself.